Motor Vehicle Regulations

 - All Faculty and Staff spaces are reserved 24 hours a day, 7 days a week.

 - Handicapped spaces are reserved for vehicles properly identified with state issued handicapped placards or plates.
-Limited authorization for on campus handicapped parking may be obtained from the Director of Safety and Security for medical necessity.
+Limited authorization for on campus handicapped parking may be obtained from the Director or Assistant Director of Safety and Security for medical necessity.
 Temporary parking in handicapped spaces for loading/unloading is prohibited.

 - Parking on College Place is restricted unless otherwise authorized by the Director of Safety and Security.
 Vehicles may stop to load/unload for a period of time not exceeding 15 minutes provided the emergency flashers are activated.